xxradar/debugging_kubernetes/readme.md

 root@my-debugger:/#
 ```
-At the stage the pod is copied.
+At this stage the pod is copied.
 A new pod `my-debugger` is started and a container with the specified `image` is attached .
 You can verify this in a different terminal.
 ```
 kubectl get po